 Euro Top- Excellent Comfort for Wide Range of Weights and Preferences

-The 15 inches of the DreamCloud mattress is broken up into eight layers, the first four making up the Euro top.
+The 15 inches DreamCloud mattress is broken up into eight layers, with the first four comprising the Euro Top.

 1. Cashmere Blend Cover

-The hand-tufted cashmere blend cover features incredibly fine fibers, and this makes it super soft.
-This is a high-end product, and the cover is definitely a contributing factor.
-As awesome as it feels to lay on it directly, though, I’d definitely consider buying a mattress protector to minimize wear and tear.
+The hand-tufted cashmere blend cover features incredibly fine fibers, which makes it super soft.
+Make no mistake, the DreamCloud is a high-end product and the cover is definitely a contributing factor.
+However, as incredible as it feels to lay on it directly, I’d definitely consider buying a mattress protector to minimize wear and tear.

 Hand-tufting is an intricate process by which the top and bottom of the mattress are connected.
-This detail takes one to two hours for DreamCloud’ artisan stitchers to complete and adds significantly to durability.
-In the case of the queen-size model, there are 30 individual tufts, which I found to be pretty impressive.
+This detail takes one to two hours for DreamCloud’ artisan stitchers to complete and significantly adds to it’s durability.
+In the case of the queen-size model, there are 30 individual tufts, which is pretty impressive.

 2. Euro Top Layer

 Layer two of the Euro top is composed of 1 centimeter of gel-infused memory foam that works to keep you cool.
 It’s followed by 2 ½ centimeters of quilted memory foam for added comfort.
-Finally, a layer of natural latex at the bottom of the Euro top gives the mattress excellent bounce and works very well with the memory foams above it.
+Finally, a layer of natural latex at the bottom of the Euro top gives the mattress excellent bounce and compliments the layers of memory foam very well.

 To ensure you don’t miss out on proper edge support in the comfort layer, reinforced sidewalls are in place.
-We’ll take a look at how well they work here in a few minutes.
+We’ll take a look at how well they work a little further down.
 But, first, let’s transition into the support layers.

 3. Solid Support with High-Dense Memory Foams and Coil Unit

-Below the latex is a 5-centimeter layer of DreamPlush supporting memory foam.
-It focuses on deep contouring support and builds up to the next 1 ½ centimeters of super-dense memory foam designed to keep your back in alignment and cradle your spine no matter what sleep position you prefer.
+Below the latex is a 5-centimetre layer of DreamPlush supporting memory foam.
+It focuses on deep contouring support and builds up to the next 1 ½ centimetres of super-dense memory foam designed to keep your back in alignment and cradle your spine regardless of sleep position.

 The bulk of this product is found in layer seven with the patent-pending BestRest coils.
-The ?ve-zoned, foam-encased pocketed micro coil compression system did an excellent job supporting both myself and my sleep partner, and I thought it did an awesome job working with the layers above to offer a unique balance with comfort.
-It’s constructed in a way that creates a slightly firmer-than-average product that still allows those who don’t carry much weight to engage with the comfort layers.
+The five-zoned, foam-encased pocketed micro coil compression system did an excellent job supporting both myself and my sleep partner.
+I also thought it did a fantastic job of working with the layers above to offer a unique comfort balance.
+It’s constructed to create a slightly firmer-than-average product that still allows those who don’t carry much weight to enjoy the comfort layers.

-Finally, DreamCloud reinforces proper alignment with a 4-centimeter layer of high-density, super soft memory foam.
-I found the combination of memory foam, coils, and latex to be very innovative.
-This is the first product my sleep partner and I both gave a thumbs-up to.
+Finally, DreamCloud reinforces proper alignment with a 4-centimetre layer of high-density, super soft memory foam.
+I found the combination of memory foam, coils, and latex to be quite innovative.
+This is the first product that my sleep partner and I both gave a thumbs-up (a rare honor!).

-If you have a sleep partner and need something that’ll accommodate different body types or preferences, I strongly recommend the DreamCloud mattress.
+If you have a sleep partner and need something that will accommodate different body types or preferences, I strongly recommend the DreamCloud mattress.

 4. Five-Zoned Coils for Even Support and Pressure Point Relief

-Most of the support offered by DreamCloud is found in the coil unit, and it incorporates the use of zoning to ensure the areas of your body that carry more weight are supported accordingly.
-(Keep reading for a closer look at sinkage in various areas when we cover firmness to show you the zoning in action).
+Most of the support offered by DreamCloud is found in the coil unit and it incorporates zoning to ensure that the areas of your body that carry more weight are supported accordingly.
+(Keep reading for a closer look at sinkage in various areas when we cover firmness to show you this zoning in action).

 I appreciated the way the five-zoned coils worked to ensure my body was well supported according to where I carry the most weight.
-This in itself makes you feel weightless but supported, and I think it could be especially beneficial for people who carry a lot of weight.
+This in itself makes you feel weightless, yet supported.
+I think it could be especially beneficial for people who carry a lot of weight.

 DreamCloud Mattress Performance